-Several second-order effects can produce the spread of roughly a factor of three at any given [Fe/H] (see also Fig. 2): variations in the initial mass, which can affect the activation of the 22Ne neutron source and the temperature in the 13C pocket; the treatment of the mixing at the base of the TP, as well as during the TDU (see, e.g., the difference between the "Standard" and the "Tail" FRUITY models in Cristallo et al. 2015a and the magnetic models of Trippella et al. 2016), and/or mixing within the 13C pocket possibly due to stellar rotation and/or magnetic fields.
-Due to the uncertainties associated with all these processes it is not possible yet to accurately establish among these possibilities the actual physics from which the spread originates.
-Furthermore, the exact location of the theoretical spread cannot be firmly established until systematic uncertainties in the neutron-capture cross sections of the nuclei involved are resolved.
-For example, the neutron-capture cross section of the main s-process seed nucleus 56Fe is uncertain at the temperature of 90 MK of the activation of the 13C neutron source because experimental data are currently available only for temperature around 270 MK and the lower-temperature values are derived via extrapolation using theoretical models.
-As an exercise, we calculated a 3 M☉, Z=0.014 Monash model increasing the neutron-capture cross section of 56Fe by 50% in the whole temperature range.
-The result is a decrease of the [Ce/Y] ratio of roughly 10% (i.e., 0.04 dex).
-The decrease is expected since if 56Fe captures more neutrons, the neutron exposure decreases, however, the effect is not linear.
-Furthermore, new evaluations of the neutron-capture cross sections of $^{140}\mbox{Ce}$ and $^{89}\mbox{Y}$ of crucial importance here, are currently undergoing at the n_TOF experiment at CERN (Amaducci et al. 2018; Tagliente et al. 2017).
+Several second-order effects can produce the spread of roughly a factor of three at any given [Fe/H] (see also Fig. 2): variations in the initial mass, which can affect the activation of the Ne neutron source and the temperature in the C pocket; the treatment of the mixing at the base of the TP and during the TDU (see e.g. the difference between the "Standard" and the "Tail" FRUITY models in Cristallo et al. 2015a and the magnetic models of Trippella et al. 2016); or mixing within the C pocket possibly due to stellar rotation or magnetic fields.
+Because of the uncertainties associated with all these processes it is not yet possible to accurately establish among these possibilities the actual physics from which the spread originates.
+Furthermore, the exact location of the theoretical spread cannot be firmly established until systematic uncertainties in the neutroncapture cross sections of the nuclei involved are resolved.
+For example, the neutron-capture cross section of the main s-process seed nucleus Fe is uncertain at the temperature of 90 MK of the activation of the C neutron source because experimental data are currently available only for temperatures around 270 MK and the lower temperature values are derived via extrapolation using theoretical models.
+As an exercise, we calculated a $3 M{\odot}$ , Z = 0.014 Monash model increasing the neutron-capture cross section of Fe by 50% in the whole temperature range.
+The result is a decrease of the [Ce/Y] ratio of roughly 10% (i.e. 0.04 dex).
+The decrease is expected since if Fe captures more neutrons, the neutron exposure decreases, however, the effect is not linear.
+Furthermore, new evaluations of the neutron-capture cross sections of $^{140}\mathrm{Ce}$ and $^{89}\mathrm{Y}$ , of crucial importance in this paper, are currently undergoing at the n\TOF experiment at CERN (Amaducci et al. 2018; Tagliente et al. 2017).
 The new values may result in a systematic shift of the plotted lines.